biodiv/anycluster/README.md

 ChangeLog
 ---------
+- started implementing GEOJSON
+- added fetching all Markers on the viewport as list
+- now also works with python3
 - added demo application (currently without the filter feature)
 - new javascript file
 - added marker image for markers with count 1